Loading...

 When the thing exists but Vela can't touch it — account deletion, billing — she acknowledges, explains why, and points you to the right place.

 Every piece of data Vela handles is family-scoped.
-The events your family adds, the photos you forward, the shopping lists you share — all of it lives inside one boundary, identified by a family ID we generate when you sign up.
+The events your family adds, the photos you forward, the shopping lists you share — all of it lives inside one sealed boundary: your household's own.
 Vela never combines your family's data with anyone else's.
-She doesn't even see across the boundary.
+She doesn't even see across the wall.

 Adults each get a Vela account.
 Kids are tracked without accounts — Noah doesn't need a login for Vela to know about his soccer practice.
 Oma joins your family when she visits, leaves when she goes home (or stays — your call).

-You can export everything anytime from Settings — a single zip of events, tasks, shopping, and conversation history in plain JSON.
-Delete-account sets a 30-day tombstone: you have a month to change your mind; after that, your family's data is gone from our infrastructure for good.
-Not “soft-deleted.”
-Gone.
+You can export everything anytime — a single zip of events, tasks, shopping, and conversation history in plain JSON.
+To delete your family's data, email us; we permanently remove it from our systems within 30 days.
+Gone means gone.

-Everything Vela does for them — events, tasks, shopping, nudges — stays inside this boundary.
-No cross-family visibility.
-Ever.
+Everything Vela does for them — events, tasks, shopping, nudges — stays inside this sealed boundary.
+She literally cannot look into another family.
+Not a policy — a wall.

 The promises that are worth more than the features.
 Read this paragraph as if it's legal copy: if any of these were ever true, the rest of the page becomes a lie.
 We don't plan to make any of these true.

 The text, voice, and photos your family sends Vela are processed to help your family — never used to train a general AI model.
-Our model providers (chapter 6) are bound by the same rule under their enterprise terms.
+We never train on it, and our AI providers' API terms state they don't either.

 Vela reads your Google Calendar (one-way, read-only) so she can see what's there.
 She never writes to it.
 Events created in Vela live in Vela's calendar, which you can view in any app via subscription URL.
 Apple Calendar and Outlook are next.